T

 Þingvellir National Park

-A UNESCO World Heritage site where the North American and Eurasian tectonic plates are pulling apart.
-Explore the dramatic rift valley, walk to Öxarárfoss waterfall, and learn about Iceland's ancient parliamentary history.
+A UNESCO World Heritage site where the North American and Eurasian tectonic plates meet.
+Explore the rift valley, Öxarárfoss waterfall, and the historic site of Iceland's ancient parliament.

 • Wear sturdy shoes for walking on uneven terrain.

-• Allow extra time to visit the visitor center for historical context.
+• Visit the visitor center for historical context.

 2. Midday